cof/c-db-k8s/README.md

 - Uses socket/bind/listen/accept for network I/O
 - Uses non blocking sockets
 - Use dual stack sockets that support both IPv4 and IPv6
-- Uses epoll (level trigged) to monitor all socket events
+- Uses epoll (level triggered) to monitor all socket events
 - Uses a socket wrapper api to read/write/track/log/errors
 - Uses util string api to process strings
-- Uses a readline wrapper around client sockets
+- Uses a custom read-line wrapper around client sockets
 - listens by default using wildcard [::]:6379
-- cmdline can override this
+- cmd-line can override this

 **Example usage**